How to Stop Hydrocodone: Quitting Cold Turkey or Weaning Off?

 Each individual will have a taper off hydrocodone schedule that is personalized and based on the following factors:

 - The duration of use of the drug

 - Body size

-These factors determine how long hydrocodone stays in your system, and are crucial in creating a plan tapering off the drug.
+These factors determine how long hydrocodone stays in system, and are crucial in creating a plan tapering off the drug.
 The following are steps involved in weaning off it.

 - Physicians recommend a 25-percent dose reduction every other day for persons who have been using the medicine for a short period of time and a 10-percent weekly reduction for long-term users.

 - This is usually done by reducing the dose of the medicine taken weekly or daily, and reducing it further after a few days.
 For example.
 If a user takes medicine 3 times per day, getting off of hydrocodone will involve reducing to 2 times per day for the next one week, then reducing to 1 daily afterward.

 - Once the minimum dose is tolerated by the body, the individual can consider getting off hydrocodone completely.

 - This also applies to users who inquire about how to wean off hydrocodone after surgery.